Etherpod/Ship-Enhancements/README.md

 Some Outer Wilds bugs that this mod fixes automatically.
 These bugs are mostly caused by situations you would have never encountered without mods.
 - Outside sources of gravity would be doubled in strength while inside the ship, which made walking around inside the ship impossible while next to the sun
 - The ship's thrust indicator would turn off when you left the flight chair
-- Free look inside the ship would be unusable while in zero gravity
+- Free look inside the ship would be unusable while the ship gravity was disabled
 - The fuel/oxygen tank leak effects would continue playing after the associated resource had run out
 - Running out of oxygen wouldn't actually do anything, and you could still breath inside the ship
 - Two moving objects with their own gravity sources would crash the game if they both entered each other's gravity fields
 - Sounds in the cockpit (like the autopilot beeping) could be heard from anywhere in the universe while outside the ship
-- Anglerfish would always target you instead of the thing making the noise (also patched by Vanilla Fix)
+- Anglerfish would always target you instead of the thing making the noise (also patched by **Vanilla Fix**)
-- Warping out of Dark Bramble wouldn't get rid of the fog effect (also patched by Vanilla Fix)
+- Warping out of Dark Bramble wouldn't get rid of the fog effect (also patched by **Vanilla Fix**)
-- Dialogue would sometimes start with the wrong text (also patched by Vanilla Fix)
+- Dialogue would sometimes start with the wrong text (also patched by **Vanilla Fix**)

 # Credits
 Big thanks to **ditzy** for all of their help!
 There's so much I have to put it in a list: